 Do you need more protein as you get older?

-As you age and pass through menopause, protein intake becomes even more essential to the diet to boost immunity, repair and strengthen muscles as well as maintain bone health.
+- As you age and pass through menopause, protein intake becomes even more essential to the diet.

 Therefore we need to eat more protein to maintain and preferably build our muscle.

 The more muscle mass you have the better you will age.